Loading... |

-Reply | Threaded
+Reply to author |

 If it's the Shield thats under powered then when i run speed.net download test and look at the shield cpu utilization window I would expect the cpu to be at full speed.

+In my tests it does not go above 50%, I have seen in the pass when doing heavy network traffic it being above 200% I can't see Itus building this box with an under powered cpu as it's main job was as an IDS system, I think Itus got the shields out working and then were going to do the optimizing later, but as we know the film got screwed by the suppliers.
 As some will remember it was released with firmware rc1 then sp1.51 which was a great improvement but still had rough edges, I'm sure if the firm was still running it would have improved it greatly, that said it's not going to help us now so lets try and find where the bottle neck is.
+Roadrunnere42 |

-Reply | Threaded
+Reply to author |

 Hi Roadrunnere42, you're absolutely right.